freddolino-lab/ShapeME/README.md

 steps to avoid reporting motifs with overlapping information), or to incorporate shape and sequence motifs into a single model.

-We distribute ShapeME as a singularity container, which can be run on any computer with a Linux environment that has singularity installed.
+We distribute ShapeME as an Apptainer container, which can be run on any computer with a Linux environment that has Apptainer installed.

 The ShapeME container can be downloaded from our [google drive](https://drive.google.com/drive/folders/1e7N4iYO7BHuuZG4q-H7xBk1c6bE9GmOt?usp=sharing)